Google has scheduled the long-awaited launch of Pixel Watch for October 6th. The company had previously teased the device at its I/O in June.

 Google says the Pixel Watch will run an an improved version of Wear OS 3.0.
 This will feature a refreshed user interface with better navigation and notifications.

 As its name implies, the timepiece is designed to be a natural extension of the Pixel family.
-Amongst other things, you’ll have access to an improved Google Wallet which will store vaccine cards, boarding passes and more.
+Amongst other things, you’ll have access to a better Google Wallet which will store vaccine cards, boarding passes and more.
 Also supported within Wear OS are payments and the company’s voice assistant.

 Another feature coming to Wear OS for the first time is proper Emergency SOS.
 Other watches already have this but better late than never.
 The functionality allows users to notify trusted friends and family members along with SOS services in case of an emergency.